-University of London: under the university's regulations it is not possible to complete a research MPhil degree in less than two years.
+- University of London: under the university's regulations it is not possible to complete a research MPhil degree in less than two years. - University of Cambridge: under the university's regulations it is not possible to undertake two MPhil degrees at Cambridge.